gregr/ina/nscheme/README.md

     ```
     - Lookup will scan bindings in order until it finds the desired key, or `#f` if the desired key
       is not bound, following any `mvector` links it encounters along the way.
-  - By using `control-context-register`, each control context remembers its own set of dynamic
+  - By using the local register, each control context remembers its own set of dynamic bindings.
-    bindings.
   - Control context calls are symmetric, and a context does not automatically remember its caller.
     This is a fine default for contexts that act as virtual threads or coroutines that are not
     intended to behave as if they are nested within one another.
 But in some cases, such as